Don Trent Jacobs

-Donald Trent Jacobs, also known as "Wahinkpe Topa," a Lakota term translating as Four Arrows, (born 1946) is an American college professor, writer and activist for American Indian rights whose work has focused on Indigenous worldviews, wellness and counter-hegemonic education.
+Donald Trent Jacobs (born 1946) is an American college professor and writer whose subject matter includes American Indian rights, Indigenous worldviews, wellness, and counter-hegemonic education.
 He lives in Mexico.

+He is a made-relative (Hunka) of the Oglala Medicine Horse Tiospaye and given the name "Wahinkpe Topa," a Lakota translated to Four Arrows.

 Early life and education

+Donald Trent Jacobs was born in St. Louis, Missouri in 1946.

 Jacobs has a bachelor's degree from Southwest Missouri State University, an Ed.D. from Boise State University, and a Ph.D from Columbia Pacific University.

-Jacobs self-identifies as Cherokee, Irish and possibly [Creek] based on family stories.
+His public biography states that he has "Cherokee, Muscogee Creek, and Scots-Irish ancestry."
+However he states in his book Restoring the Kinship Worldview: Indigenous Voices Introduce 28 Precepts for Rebalancing Life on Planet Earth, "As an Irish man with unproven Cherokee heritage, I was made a relative of the Oglala Lakota."

 Career

 Jacobs is a faculty member in the School of Educational Leadership for Change at Fielding Graduate University.

 He was formerly a tenured associate professor at Northern Arizona University and prior to that Dean of Education at Oglala Lakota College on the Pine Ridge Indian Reservation in South Dakota.
 In 2014 he was put on the International Fulbright Scholars list.
 In 2004 he received the Moral Courage Award from the Martin Springer Institute at Northern Arizona University for his activism.
 In 2009, the American Education Resource Organization selected him as one of "27 visionaries in education" for their text, Turning Points.

+In late May 2025, a 100% Indigenous-based AI was introduced to the world as the first of its kind.

 Works

-Jacobson has written and published 23 books and numerous articles and invited book chapters, including:
+Jacobs (Four Arrows) has written and published 23 books and numerous articles and invited book chapters, including: